 Nobody can work 24/7 but your vet or their staff should have set office hours that you can depend on, let their clients know in advance of a vacation, holiday hours, or other closures, and deal with medical emergencies quickly and efficiently.
 You should also ensure that someone is available as a backup plan should an emergency arise during hours that the office is normally closed.

-Your vet’s office should be clean and well organized.
-It should also be equipped with all of the tools of the trade, including an x-ray machine, ultrasound, dental equipment, and surgery equipment.
+Your veterinarian’s office should be clean and well organized.
+It should also be equipped with all the tools of the trade, including an x-ray machine, ultrasound, dental equipment, and surgery equipment.
 Surfaces should be wiped between clients and new tools such as tongue depressors and thermometer covers should be changed with every patient.
 Your vet should stock everything required for routine checkups and surgeries such as spays and neuters.

-When looking for a vet, consider that they’ve got all of these bases covered so that your animal has the best care possible.
+When looking for a veterinarian, consider that they’ve got all of these bases covered so that your animal has the best care possible.
 It’s important to find a vet with these qualities so that you don’t end up taken off guard by unexplained procedures or bills, and that you can feel confident leaving your furry family member in capable hands.